om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/Ziti_Network_Design.md

 ```

-Note: Admin type identities can access all the bind configuration without adding that identities into the dial policy. and user identities can access the only config that has assign the user into dial policy.
+*Note: Admin type identities can access all the bind configuration without adding that identities into the dial policy. and user identities can access the only config that has assign the user into dial policy.*

-# Configuration of SSH service
+# 2.0 Configuration of SSH service

-- Create the intercept.v1 and host.v1 configuration:

-Create an intercept.v1 config.
-This config is used to instruct the client-side tunneler how to correctly intercept the targeted traffic and put it onto the overlay.

-Create a host.v1 config.
+## 2.1 Create a host.v1 config:
 This config is used instruct the server-side tunneler how to offload the traffic from the overlay, back to the underlay.

-BLR Host config
+*BLR Host config*
 ```
 ./ziti edge create config BLR-host-config host.v1 '{"protocol":"tcp", "address":"'"10.47.0.6"'", "port":22}'
 ```
+## 2.2 Create an intercept.v1 config:
+This config is used to instruct the client-side tunneler how to correctly intercept the targeted traffic and put it onto the overlay.
-BLR intercept config
+*BLR intercept config*
 ```
 ./ziti edge create config BLR-intercept-config intercept.v1 '{"protocols": ["tcp"], "addresses": ["BLRCL.ziti"], "portRanges": [{"low": 22, "high": 22}]}'
 ```
-SG host config
+## 2.3 Service templet of host config
+*SG Host config example*
 ```
 ./ziti edge create config sghost.v1 host.v1 '{"protocol":"tcp", "address":"'"10.114.0.2"'", "port":22}'
 ```
+## 2.4 Service templet Of intercept config
-sgintercept config
+*SG intercept config example*
 ```
 ./ziti edge create config sgintercept intercept.v1 '{"protocols": ["tcp"], "addresses": ["sgclient.ziti"], "portRanges": [{"low": 22, "high": 22}]}'

 ```
-Verification:
+- Verification:
 ```
 root@OMSINCN:~/.ziti/quickstart/OMSINCN/ziti-bin/ziti-v0.27.5# ./ziti edge list configs ╭────────────────────────┬──────────────────────┬──────────────╮